JohanVer/freicar_docs/docs/code_style.md

 Thorough testing will save valuable time during the competition.

-<font size="20">**If your submission does not meet the written requirements you can not participate in the competitions.
-Thus this will reflect in your final marks.**</font>
+**If your submission does not meet the written requirements you can not participate in the competitions.
+Thus this will reflect in your final marks.**